microsoft/vscode-ai-toolkit/walkthrough-simple-dataset.md

 ![Project Layout](Images/12-project-layout.png)

 Start a terminal in VSCode, which opens with a base Conda shell.
 Activate the environment (default name: `phi-2-env`) with `conda activate phi-2-env`.
+If you changed the environment name in the configuration make sure to use your name in the command.

 ![Start Terminal](Images/13-start-terminal.png)